 There are some benefits that dynamic pricing has over fixed pricing.
 Firstly, it is the ability of hoteliers to adjust their prices daily, weekly, monthly, or even hourly to fit in with the demand at hand.
 For example, if there is an event or a concert near a hotel, there is a high probability that the hotels around the venue of the events will sell out their rooms.
 In this case, hotels can increase their hotel room prices during this event and also reduce it after the event.

 Secondly, dynamic pricing gives the hotelier room to maximize profit.
 This is because when the hotel increases its room rate during high demand their profit margin increases.
 Therefore, dynamic pricing gives the hotelier room to increase his room rate when he is sure that he is going to make more profit.

 Fixed Pricing vs. Dynamic Pricing

-When it comes to dynamic pricing, one of the differences is that hoteliers can change their room prices because of their competitors’ actions.
-These days, hotels keep close attention to their competitors and they can detect when their competitors' price changes.
-When this happens under dynamic pricing, hoteliers can likewise change their room price based on their competition actions.
+When it comes to dynamic pricing, one of the differences is that hoteliers can change their room prices because of their competitors' actions.
+These days, hotels keep close attention to their competitors, and they can detect when their competitors' price changes.
+When this happens under dynamic pricing, hoteliers can likewise change their room prices based on their competition actions.

 The main difference when it comes to fixed and dynamic pricing is flexibility.
 In dynamic pricing, the room price can change any time while in fixed pricing the room rate remains the same no matter in what situation.
 In dynamic pricing, the hotelier makes more profit because the increase in price during high demand will result in more profit.
 While in fixed pricing the hotel profit remains the same.

-In conclusion, before deciding on any pricing strategy make sure that you have done your research and find out what pricing strategy best suits your hotel.
+In conclusion, you have done your research before deciding on any pricing strategy, and find out what pricing strategy best suits your hotel.
 Don’t just decide blindly or choose a particular pricing strategy because your competitors are implementing it.